YOU CHOOSE THE DONOR, WE DO THE REST.

 1. Committing to Surrogacy

-There is a lot of information to consider when deciding whether to commit to becoming a surrogate.
+There is a lot of information to consider when deciding whether to commit to becoming a surrogate in California.
 The process is a commitment involving your body, heart, emotions, time, and energy.
 If you finalize your decision to become a surrogate, you may begin the application process.

 2. Choose the Type of Surrogacy